Flu vaccine is your best protection against the flu.

 Protect yourself and your community by making a plan to get your flu vaccine today!
 If you have insurance, flu vaccine is available for no-cost at many pharmacies and health care providers.
-If you don't have insurance, see below for some no-cost options from community partners and the Health Department.
+If you don't have insurance, see below for different no-cost options.

 - Children under 19 years old who are Medicaid-eligible, uninsured, underinsured, American Indian, or Alaska Native, may be eligible for the Vaccines for Children (VFC) program.
 An interactive map displaying VFC provider information is available here.